markuryy/IE323/kiosk-presentation/final_report.md

 ## Methodology

-Our project focused on McDonald's self-service ordering kiosks due to their widespread deployment and diverse user base.
+Our project focused on McDonald's self-service ordering kiosks due to their ubiquity and diverse user base.
 After an initial attempt at traditional user testing revealed ethical concerns, we pivoted to a measurement-based evaluation approach that wouldn't require marginalized users to demonstrate obvious accessibility issues.

 ### Equipment and Tools